MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgetrxpostfragmentiterator.md

 ---
 title: NetRingGetRxPostFragmentIterator function
-description: The NetRingGetRxPostFragmentIterator method gets a fragment iterator for the current post section of a receive queue's fragment ring. ms.assetid: 81CD9EB1-B1EE-4170-B4DD-89A8C80881A3
+description: The NetRingGetRxPostFragmentIterator method gets a fragment iterator for the current post section of a receive (Rx) queue's fragment ring. ms.assetid: 81CD9EB1-B1EE-4170-B4DD-89A8C80881A3
 keywords:
 - NetAdapterCx NetRingGetRxPostFragmentIterator, NetCx NetRingGetRxPostFragmentIterator